yoda66/MAAS/docs/docker-runner.md

 **config.toml** file which can then be used for all other runners you wish to configure in your pipeline.

+Important: You must have an installed gitlab community server with it's own TLS certificate which is up and running before proceeding with these steps.

 The steps are as follows:

 1. Build your docker container.
 The sample Dockerfile is contained within the *runners* directory of this repo.